-Now that governments are starting to ban insecticides that are the most dangerous to bees, a reminder of the situation and the best practices to implement to save them.
+Now that governments are starting to ban insecticides that are the most dangerous to our honey-making friends, a reminder of the situation and the best practices to implement on how to save bees.

 For the past 15 years, in countries all over the world, the number of bees has been plunging.
 Several factors are causing this environmental catastrophe, first among which come urban development, pollution, and the use of pesticides and insecticides in gardens, parks and farmland.
 As a result, the world honey production is falling.
 In the end, our entire food chain is at risk, because fruit, vegetable, grain and oleaginous plant survival greatly depend on the pollination work that bees provide.

 As part of the daily routine, many small practices help slow the disappearing of bees.
 If you have a garden, the first step is to ban all toxic and chemical products, like herbicides and fertilizers, and planting honeybee flower plants.
 Let your lawn flower and keep parts of it untended to increase biodiversity.

 If you can, eat organic food and support local beekeepers by purchasing their products.
 Promote bee awareness programs in your area, that help local governments to organize bee protection programs.
 Some groups even offer hives for “adoption” where you’ll receive honey in exchange for support.